 - 10.1 The school reserves the right to refuse to offer enrolment, or to reconsider an offer of enrolment and withhold or withdraw enrolment if it concludes that the following requirements cannot be met by student, parents, or households seeking enrolment in MCC online. - (a) Students who are enrolled in MCC online schooling must be self-motivated to study, and able to study independently.
 It would be remiss of the school to maintain an enrolment in MCC online to the detriment of a student's education because the student is unable to keep up due to insufficient self-motivation or underdeveloped level of independence as a student. - (b) By being present in the home during lessons, parents of MCC online students are in a unique position.
 Parents of onsite students do not usually overhear lessons.
-Therefore, parents of MCC online students must negotiate the appropriate balance of adequate supervision, without interfering in lesson delivery. - (c) Households of MCC online students must be safe, must provide a study location that is conducive to effective learning, and must provide adequate quality of internet access. - 10.2 Prospective parents who are seeking to enrol their child at MCC online must understand and agree to the following: the school requires that one responsible adult is home while an MCC online student is engaged with their online classes, and while on breaks during the school-day, and while working on their self-paced learning tasks.
+Therefore, parents of MCC online students must negotiate the appropriate balance of adequate supervision, without interfering in lesson delivery. - (c) Households of MCC online students must be safe and must provide a study location that is conducive to effective learning.
+Parents commit to providing a stable internet connection that has at least 2.5 Mb/s upload, and 4 Mb/s download per student.
+This commitment excludes data usage from devices other than the school-provided laptop. - 10.2 Prospective parents who are seeking to enrol their child at MCC online must understand and agree to the following: the school requires that one responsible adult is home while an MCC online student is engaged with their online classes, and while on breaks during the school-day, and while working on their self-paced learning tasks.
 The school understands that different families permit different levels of independence for their own children, and that this is a legitimate part of parents teaching their children independence.
 Notwithstanding that, it is a requirement of ongoing enrolment that for the duration of the school-day any MCC online students must have a responsible adult who is able to be contacted directly by phone, always present in the home. - 10.3 Further to 10.1, an element of supervision that is unique to the online campus is that by accepting a place for their child at MCC online, parents are indicating that they also accept responsibility for supervision of their child during those times when real-time classes are not running.
 During real-time classes, MCC teachers are responsible for supervising the child.
-During breaks from real-time on-screen sessions, such as recess, lunch and self-paced learning, it is reasonable to expect that children move away from their device and become unseeable by MCC staff, at those times parents accept responsibility for supervising their child
+During breaks from real-time on-screen sessions, such as recess, lunch and self-paced learning, it is reasonable to expect that children move away from their device and become unseeable by MCC staff, at those times parents accept responsibility for supervising their child.